NextSDS Logo

 Instructions

 Keep people away.
 Isolate fire and deny unnecessary entry.
 Stay upwind.
 Keep out of low areas where gases (fumes) can accumulate.
-Water may not be effective in extinguishing fire.
 Use water spray to cool fire exposed containers and fire affected zone until fire is out and danger of reignition has passed.
-Do not use direct water stream.
-May spread fire.
 Eliminate ignition sources.
 Move container from fire area if this is possible without hazard.
 Burning liquids may be moved by flushing with water to protect personnel and minimize property damage.
 Avoid accumulation of water.
-Product may be carried across water surface spreading fire or contacting an ignition source.

 Firefighter Protection